cmugpi/cmugpi.github.io/topics/terminal-usage/jobs-man-links/index.md

 ## Job Control (jobs, fg, bg)

-It's very common to want to run more than one program at the same time, or to temporarily stop running a program and resume it later.
+It is very common to want to run more than one program at the same time, or to temporarily stop running a program and resume it later.
 This section will teach you how to do that.